 - How much inventory do we need on hand?

-- How much inventory do we need to respond to a surge of repairs?
+- How much inventory do we need to respond to a surge of failures?

 - How can we reduce downtime in the repair cycle?